AppDaemon/appdaemon/DASHBOARD.md

 ## device_tracker

 A Widget that reports on device tracker status.
-It can also be used to toggle the status between "home" and "not_home".
+It can also be optionally be used to toggle the status between "home" and "not_home".

 ### Mandatory Arguments: